Hatred Stems from Ignorance! Distillation of the Persuasion Modes in Countering Conversational Hate Speech

-\textbf{Generative counter-speech persuades using emotions, while humans persuade with reason.} Our results show a clear gap in current counter-speech works' singular focus on emotion-based hate-speech analyses, which further confirms other work's recent findings ~\citep{Lahnala2022-oa}.
-For instance, the work by ~\citep{Lahnala2022-oa} highlights the need to look beyond emotion, as it shows that cognitive empathy better mitigates hate than emotion-based empathy.
-Figure ~\ref{fig:overall} shows human-based counter-speech's clear tendency to use reason to express a counterpoint (over 45\%), compared to a mere 19\% of generative counter-speech that uses reason.
-Emotion is the main persuasion mode.
-Generative counter-speech's behavior highlights the vicious cycle of training hate speech detection models on emotion-based data and the complexity of incorporating reason as a factor in current generative content.
-A few recent studies pointed out generative counter-speech's limitations, such as ~\citep{Mun2023-zm,Sen2023-le}; their conclusion focused on a target-specific strategy and showed a lack of persuasive power in generative counter-speech when compared to human-based counter-speech.
-Our study's findings intensify the call for studying counter-speech's non-emotional factors as a building block of hate mitigation.
+Our results show a clear gap in the singular focus of current counterspeech works on emotion-based hate-speech analyses, which further confirms other works' recent findings~\citep{Lahnala2022-oa}.
+For instance, the work by~\citep{Lahnala2022-oa} highlights the need to look beyond emotion, as it shows that cognitive empathy mitigates hate better than emotional empathy.
+Figure ~\ref{fig:overall} shows the clear tendency of human-written counterspeech to use reason in order to express a counterpoint (over 45\%); this is comparable to the mere 19\% of machine-generated counterspeech that uses reason.
+Further, emotion is the main persuasion mode.
+Generative counterspeech's behavior highlights the vicious cycle of training hate speech detection models on emotion-based data and the complexity of incorporating reason as a factor in the current generated content.
+A few recent studies have highlighted machine-generated counterspeech's limitations (e.g., ~\citep{Mun2023-gv,Sen2023-le}).
+Their conclusion focuses on a target-specific strategy and shows a lack of persuasive power in generated counterspeech when compared to human-written counterspeech.
+Our study's findings intensify the call for studying counterspeech's non-emotional factors as building blocks of hate mitigation.